 Location tracking is at the foundation of fleet management.
 It's where the phrase "dots-on-a-map" was born.
-GPS vehicle tracking systems began with a need to know where vehicles and assets were at all times for numerous reasons.
+Automobile GPS tracking solutions began with a need to know where fleet vehicles and assets were at all times for numerous reasons.

 Some vehicle tracking providers even offer tiered options where they charge more for faster updates, much like a cell phone company charges more the more data you use.

 Fleet management customizable alerts are always at the top of the must-have vehicle tracking system features.
-Receiving real-time notifications regarding driving behavior to vehicle diagnostics can open opportunities for reducing risk and improving efficiency, which goes right to the bottom line.
+Receiving real-time notifications regarding driving behavior to fleet and commercial vehicle diagnostics can open opportunities for reducing risk and improving efficiency, which goes right to the bottom line.

 For example, real-time tracking alerts regarding wasted fuel because of poor driving habits or high idle times can reveal areas for improvement.
 These improvements go right to the bottom line when you can reduce fuel costs by even 5-10%.